Getting started using the Zoom Dashboard

 Dashboard data updates at 12:00 GMT daily.
 Data is stored in the Dashboard for 12 months.

 This article covers:

-- Dashboard tab
+- How to understand the Dashboard tab

-- Meetings tab
+- How to understand the Meetings tab

-- Zoom Rooms tab
+- How to understand the Zoom Rooms tab

-- CRC tab
+- How to understand the CRC tab

-- Downloads tab
+- How to understand the Downloads tab

-- Zoom Phone tab
+- How to understand the Zoom Phone tab

-- Business, Education or API Plan
+- Business, Education, Enterprise, or API Plan

 - Sign in to the Zoom web portal.

-Understanding the Dashboard tab
+How to understand the Dashboard tab

-Understanding the Meetings tab
+How to understand the Meetings tab

 The Meetings section allows you to see the total live meetings as well as past meetings being held.
 Past meetings can be exported to a CSV file.
 This overview will show if audio, video, screen sharing, and recording were being used in the meeting as well.
 You can also see the license types of each user on your account.